Alfin Tuasalamony

-Alfin Ismail Tuasalamony (born 13 November 1992) is an Indonesian professional footballer who plays as a full-back for Liga 2 club PSPS Pekanbaru.
+Alfin Ismail Tuasalamony (born 13 November 1992) is an Indonesian professional footballer who plays as a right-back for Liga 2 club PSPS Pekanbaru.
 On 30 April 2015, Tuasalamony suffered a broken a double left leg fracture because he was hit by a motorist after going to the bank, this made him absent from the 2015 Southeast Asian Games and to be out of action for at least one-year.